-Dental implants are replacement teeth placed on artificial dental roots.
-Each root is comprised of titanium, which encourages new bone formation and added stability.
-Titanium is used in surgical procedures like joint replacement, because of its extreme bio-compatibility with the human body.
-Dr. Timmerman places the implant root into the area of the highest bone quality, which produces extremely predictable results for his patients.
+Dental implants for Tukwila, WA dentistry patients are replacement teeth mounted on artificial dental roots.
+Each root is comprised of titanium, which encourages new bone formation within the jaw and added stability.
+Titanium is used in surgical procedures like joint replacement because of its extreme biocompatibility with the human body.
+Dr. Timmerman always places implant roots into the area of the highest bone quality, which produces extremely predictable results for his patients.

-The design of implants allows dentists like Dr. Timmerman to replace entire teeth, or even all of the teeth in the mouth, with something that is the next best thing to a natural tooth.
-In fact, implant roots are even stronger than real teeth!
+The design of implants allows Dr. Timmerman to replace an entire tooth, or even all of the teeth, with something that is the next best thing to a natural tooth.
+In fact, implant roots are even stronger than real ones!

 - Preserve bone integrity

 - Promote a fuller facial profile

 - Offer permanent replacement of missing teeth

 - Prevent the movement of adjacent healthy teeth

 Implants can be used to replace one or all of a patient’s teeth.
 From single dental crowns to dental bridges, or even a full mouth denture, implants provide the security of brand new teeth.
 They’re the most natural treatment option you’ll ever find!
 Single implants can support crowns, or 2 implants can support either end of a permanent fixed bridge.
 If implant retained dentures are your goal, just 2-4 implant roots can provide the stability that you’d expect from a mouthful of real teeth – implants are that strong!